Community Activities and Events

 - Make a donation to the Saanich Peninsula Lions Food Bank.
 They are in urgent need of donations.
 Donate online at: www.splfoodbank.com/donate or by phone 250-655-0679.

 - Take a walk along the Sidney Seaside Sculpture Walk and enjoy this special outdoor art gallery between Beacon Park and the ArtSea Gallery in Tulista Park.
 Visit ArtSea's Sidney Seaside Sculpture Walk page for more information.

 - Grow something!
-From nurturing an indoor plant to planning your garden for next season, growing things can be very uplifting.
+From nurturing indoor plants to planting an outdoor garden , growing things can be very uplifting.
 We've compiled some regional gardening resources for both new and experienced gardeners.

 - Prepare yourself - and your family (including pets!) - for a disaster.
 Put together an emergency kit for your home, car, and workspace.
 For ideas, visit the Town's Prepare Yourself page.